Chapter 5101:1-1 General Provisions

 Promulgated Under: 119.03

 (1) A provider of services or assistance connected with the programs identified in paragraph (A) of this rule.
-Access to information under this paragraph is limited to information that is essential for the provider to render or bill for services or assistance .
-Providers shall not use this information except for the purpose set out in this paragraph and are subject to penalties set out in section 5101.99 of the Revised Code for unauthorized use of the information.
+Access to information under this paragraph is limited to information that is essential for the provider to render or bill for services or assistance.
+Providers shall not use this information except for the purpose described in this paragraph and are subject to penalties established in section 5101.99 of the Revised Code for unauthorized use of the information.

-(a) There must be a signed, written agreement with the contractor, grantee, or entity, that establishes the purpose and scope of duties to be performed for ODJFS or the county agency.
+(a) There shall be a signed, written agreement with the contractor, grantee, or entity, that establishes the purpose and scope of duties to be performed for ODJFS or the county agency.

-(b) The agreement shall contain language that the contractor, grantee, or entity shall not use the information received pursuant to the agreement for purposes other than those set out in the written agreement.
+(b) The agreement shall contain language that the contractor, grantee, or entity shall not use the information received pursuant to the agreement for purposes other than those established in the written agreement.

 (3) Any state licensing or certification authority while performing its statutory duties of conducting or assisting with investigations, prosecution or civil or criminal proceedings against medicaid providers, provided that any such licensing or certification authority agrees to be bound by the same rules and regulations regarding recipient confidentiality that binds ODJFS.
 To ensure agreement of confidentiality, these information requests and responses will be conducted solely between the requesting authority and the appropriate office within ODJFS.